giulia-berto/app-ants-mni/README.md

 Inputs: \
 A .tck file and a T1 image, in the same anatomical space.
 Optionally, you can provide also a brain mask, in the same anatomical space.
 If the mask is not provided, the Brain Extraction Tool (BET) algorithm will be used for brain extraction.

-Output: \
+Outputs: \
-The main output of this App is the .tck file in MNI space.
-Other outputs are (i) the warp and the inverse-warp used for the registration, and (ii) the T1 in MNI space.
+This App produces 3 outputs.
+The main output of this App is (i) the .tck file in MNI space.
+Other outputs are (ii) the warp and the inverse-warp used for the registration, and (iii) the T1 in MNI space.

 ### Running locally
 1. git clone this repo.